gardener-attic/landscape-setup-template/README.md

 Steps 3 to 10 are (partly) automated.
 This section will guide you through the process using the automation scripts.
 The guide for the manual installation can be found below.

+First, you need to change into the setup folder: `cd setup`

 ### Step 3: Docker Container
 ```
 ./docker_build.sh